tulpenkiste/Kirigami64/README.md

 ./compile
 ./run
 ```
-<br>If you want to skip the compile command, you may instead run `meson build && cd build && meson compile` in the terminal and execute the binary generated within the `build` folder.
+<br>If you want to skip the compile script (e.g. for configuring the build), you may instead run `meson build && cd build && meson compile` in the terminal and execute the binary generated within the `build` folder.
 # Running
 ## Windows
 Using this software is not recommended *or* supported on Windows.
-Check out the [SM64 PC Info website](https://www.sm64pc.info/) for a launcher more suited towards your operating system.
+Check out the [SM64 PC Info website](https://www.sm64pc.info/) for a launcher more suited towards your operating system. <br>
-If you do not care about the above notice in the slightest, follow the Linux steps using WSL2 + WSLg.
+If you do not care about the above notice in the slightest, follow the Linux steps using WSL2 + WSLg or figure out how to compile the necessary libraries using MinGW.
 ## MacOS
 // TODO: Figure out if this is possible.
 It should be possible but Apple OSes are a bit quirky.
 ## Linux
 Run `chmod +x Kirigami64` in the /build/bin/ folder (or on your executable somewhere else) then execute the file in the terminal (`./Kirigami64`) or through a desktop file. <br>
-Make sure to put an SM64 rom with the name `baserom.region.z64` in `~/.local/share/Kirigami64`. <br>
+Make sure to put an SM64 rom with the name `baserom.{region}.z64` in `~/.local/share/Kirigami64`. <br>
 Ensure you have the necessary dependencies for compiling and running your desired SM64 repository before using this.
 # Todo
 ## 0.3.0
  - [X] Change paths used to `$HOME/.local/share/Kirigami64` rather than the current working directory
  - [X] Meson build system support (as primary build system)
- - [ ] Proper settings menu (with settings being saved into `$HOME/.local/share/Kirigami64/conf`)
+ - [ ] Proper settings menu (with settings being saved into `$HOME/.local/share/Kirigami64/kirigami64rc`)
  - [X] Update info on www.sm64pc.info to link to Codeberg rather than GitHub.
+ - [ ] ROM Region selecting
 ## No Version Target
  - [X] Actually working minimum features (e.g. build and run) (Required)
  - [ ] A way to view progress of running commands (e.g. git clone, git pull, make) (High)